UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-2/README.md

   - Implemented next-target selection using a custom score formulation (distance + intensity + neighbor effects + presence of a person at the window).
 - **Turret Control Node**
   - Implemented camera-based aiming for a 1-DOF turret.
-  - Implemented drivetrain contorl for y-position movement  m
+  - Implemented drivetrain control for y-position movement
   - Implemented servo PWM output with limits.

 <hr>